After running the article on

 E: I’ve always worked in a creative field.
 I interned a bunch at various film companies and studios while I was studying creative writing at USC.
 My internship at William Morris scarred me for life, so shortly after that experience I immersed myself in the L.A. art scene and started writing about the arts and curating art shows, and founded an art based non-profit organization.
 That experience lead me to producing some really neat art projects in town which then lead me back to my interests in stories and film and after a making a few short films I met Harry Kim and David Choe and, voila--I produced my first feature documentary in 2008.
 All that experience only better prepared me for this venture with sister.
 There is so much story in the making of our collections.

-GR: Did you provide fashion advice for Harry Kim before his film fest appearances ?
+GR: Did you provide fashion advice for Harry Kim before his film fest appearances?

 E: Very funny, Martin!
 Nope.
 Harry Kim has a very unique sense of style that I admire.
 His T-shirts speak volumes into the future and into the past but you already knew that!

-GR: And is there any truth to the rumor that AI FOR AI is in the running to be an official outfitter for Paris By Night?
+GR: And is there any truth to the rumor that AI FOR AI is in the running to be an official outfitter for

 E: No comment.
 But watch out for episode #3056, your wish of this happening may just come true!